 Does graduation from this program lead to licensure?

-Our program is approved by the California Board of Behavioral Science, which means that graduates are eligible for licensure as Licensed Professional Clinical Counselors (LPCCs) in the state of California upon completion of post-degree intern hours and passing of the licensure exams.
+The graduate study program is approved by the California Board of Behavioral Science, which means that graduates are eligible for licensure as licensed professional clinical counselors (LPCCs) in the state of California upon completion of post-degree intern hours and passing of the licensure exams.
 Candidates for licensure as an LPCC in California are required to complete a total of 3,000 hours of supervised professional experience after the completion of the master’s degree.
-Candidates must then pass written examinations for licensure.
+Candidates must then pass written examinations to be a licensed professional counselor.
 Continuing education is required to maintain the license.
 If you wish to practice in a state or region other than California, please contact that state/region’s licensure board for that specific information.

 Notice for International Applicants

 It is important to note that due to their visa status and The California Board of Behavioral Sciences’ post-graduate supervised hours requirement, international students will likely be unable to obtain certification/licensure in the US post-degree completion.

 International applicants interested in obtaining licensure outside of California should review the certification/licensure requirements of those other states or countries

 This program is offered as an eight-week term program and is open for enrollment during each of these respective enrollment periods.
 You can find a copy of our eight-week term academic calendar here.